 Dynamometric analysis of the tensile strength and resistance to breakage on treated and untreated hairs collected ex vivo from 20 volunteer.
 Results in terms of tensile strength (in Newtons) and percentage of strengthening compared to the untreated control.

-The test is designed to be applied to active ingredients and finished products with the purpose of substantiating claims “Hair loss protection” and “Strenghtener” according to proprietary method.
+The in vitro test is designed to be applied to active ingredients and finished products with the purpose of substantiating claims “Hair loss protection” and “Strenghtener” according to proprietary method.

 Quantitative evaluation of the effects of a finished product or active ingredient on cell proliferation and protein synthesis through MTT test and total protein quantification after different periods of exposure.

-The test is designed to be applied to active ingredients and finished products with the purpose of substantiating the claim “Hair loss protection” according to proprietary method.
+The in vitro test is designed to be applied to active ingredients and finished products with the purpose of substantiating the claim “Hair loss protection” according to proprietary method.

 Quantification of the changes in the gene expression of 5α-reductase in murine Balb/3T3 fibroblasts.
 Demonstration of the efficacy of the ingredient or finished product in reducing the expression of mRNA codifying for 5α-reductase type I or II.

-The test is designed to be applied to children shampoos and body washes with the purpose of substantiating the claim “Ophthalmologically tested” according to Guidelines to Commission Regulation (EU) No 655/2013.
+The in vitro test is designed to be applied to children shampoos and body washes with the purpose of substantiating the claim “Ophthalmologically tested” according to Guidelines to Commission Regulation (EU) No 655/2013.

 Ophthalmology experts evaluate the conditions of the eye surface and periocular region before and after 5 and 60 minutes of application of the diluted product.
 Self-evaluation of itching, burning, and irritation feeling.